Tyre Safety Awareness with the WI (Women’s Institute)

 Training Tyre Retailers for Safer Roads and Better Business

-Client: Independent Tyre Retailers, National Chains, Franchises
+Client: Independent Tyre Retailers, National Chains & Franchised Networks

-Audience: Front-of-house staff, sales advisors, and technicians
+Audience: Front-of-house teams, service advisors, and technicians

 Overview

-Challenge
+The Challenge

 Our Approach

-Tyre performance beyond the legal limit
+Tyre performance beyond the legal tread limit

 Outcomes

-Retailers reported improved customer satisfaction and trust
+Improved customer satisfaction and trust

 Feedback

 “The training changed the way our team talks about tyres.
-It’s no longer just about price—it’s about safety, performance, and trust.”
+It’s no longer just about price — it’s about safety, performance, and trust.”

 — Owner, Independent Tyre Retailer